• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 Chilli Paneer is one of the popular Indo Chinese appetizer.
-Chilli Paneer is a tasty starter or sidedish for fried rice.
-Chilli Paneer is a wonderful starter to a grand rice meal or relished as wholesome snack for tea time.
-Chilli Paneer Recipe is explained in this post with step by step pictures and video.
+Chilli Paneer is a tasty starter, side dish for fried rice and noodles.
+Chilli Paneer is a wonderful starter to a rice meal or relished as a wholesome snack.
+Learn to make Chilli Paneer Recipe with the help of step by step pictures and video.

 About Chilli Paneer

-Chilli Paneer is a semi dry starter made by first marinating paneer cubes in a flour based batter, deep fried then finally tossed in a hot sauce along with ginger, garlic, onion and capsicum.
+Chilli Paneer is a semi dry starter made by first marinating paneer cubes in a flour based batter, deep fried until golden then finally tossed in a hot sauce along with ginger, garlic, onion and capsicum.
+The addition of onion, bell pepper gives a nice crunch along with crispy paneer, give this a try and enjoy!

 Chilli Paneer is one of most popular Indo Chinese order at restaurants.
-This homemade Chilli Paneer is soo good that you cannot stop with just a plate.
-Both mitu and gugu are fond of Chilli dishes so that justifies the post here.
+This homemade chilli paneer is so good that you cannot stop with just a plate.
+Both mitu and gugu are fond of chili dishes so that justifies the post here.

 This Chilli Paneer Recipe is one of the most requested recipe here so thought to share it.
 Chinese Dishes involves flash cooking so if the ingredients are ready the dish gets ready in no time.